-Noida Metro will run a fleet of 19 lightweight trains provided by CRRC Nanjing Puzhen.
-Each train consists of two motor train units and two trailers units and can accommodate 1,034 passengers.
+Noida Metro runs a fleet of 19 lightweight trains provided by CRRC Nanjing Puzhen.
+Each train comprises two motor train units and two trailers’ units and can accommodate 1,034 passengers.

-The stainless steel train sets are approximately 23m-long and 2.9m-wide.
+The stainless-steel train sets are approximately 23m-long and 2.9m-wide.
 Each cab of the train features double doors and has an axle load capacity of 16t.
-The trains are designed to run at a scheduled speed of 35km/h and maximum speed of 95km/h.
+The trains are designed to run at a scheduled speed of 35km/h and a maximum speed of 95km/h.

 The second phase of the Aqua Line, linking Noida Sector 51 to Knowledge Park 5 in Greater Noida was approved by the Greater Noida Industrial Development Authority in December 2018 to connect the Metro deeper into Noida and the adjacent Greater Noida region.